Datatamer/tamr-client/docs/user-guide/geo.md

 # Geospatial Data
 ## What geospatial data is supported?
-In general, the Python Geo Interface is supported; see https://gist.github.com/sgillies/2217756
+In general, the Python Geo Interface is supported; see <https://gist.github.com/sgillies/2217756>.

-There are three layers of information, modeled after GeoJSON; see https://tools.ietf.org/html/rfc7946
+There are three layers of information, modeled after GeoJSON (see <https://tools.ietf.org/html/rfc7946>):

 * The outermost layer is a FeatureCollection
 * Within a FeatureCollection are Features, each of which represents one "thing", like a building or a river.
 Each feature has: